Schimpffafa/Map-Portfolio/README.md

                     **Welcome to Parker Schimpff's Map portfolio!**

 ![Picture of myself](./good-picture.jpg)
-Fig. 2: Picture of me in front of Lake One in the Boundary Waters Wilderness Areas
+Fig. 1: Picture of me in front of Lake One in the Boundary Waters Wilderness Area

 I am...

 - A Sophomore at the University of Kentucky
 - Majoring in Natural Resources and Environmental Science
 - Minoring in GIS/Mapping and Jazz Piano Performance